cast-org/figuration/docs/migration.md

 ### Button
 - Dropped button widget in favor of CSS input buttons.
 Single state toggles can be replaced with checkbox `.btn-check` variant.

+### Lazy
+- Dropped support for jQuery animations as the slim build does not support them.
+Added an optional fade-in CSSS animation.